mihikap/mihikap.github.io/index.md

 ## Hello!
 I'm Mihika Prabhu.

-I am a final-year PhD student in the Quantum Photonics Group at MIT, and my research interests lie in developing integrated photonic systems for the scientific and consumer technologies of the future.
+I am a final-year PhD student in the Quantum Photonics Group at MIT.
+My research interests lie in developing integrated photonic systems for the scientific and consumer technologies of the future.

 ### Markdown